glennmatlin/FIFE_manuscript/wopr/content/06_discussion.typ

 here, we talk about the papers in q4 only and characterize them

-// riedl: we should explicitly have a section on research problems and what can be learned by working on those.
-// real time multi agent planning -- mech interpretability -- avoiding bias and echo chambers
+((RIEDL: we should explicitly have a section on research problems and what can be learned by working on those. e.g. real time multi agent planning -- mech interpretability -- avoiding bias and echo chambers))

-// riedl: have a statement at some point where you could focus on anyone of these individual problems, but these games give opportunities to do many things at once and measure interactions.
+((RIEDL: have a statement at some point where you could focus on anyone of these individual problems, but these games give opportunities to do many things at once and measure interactions.
 Q4 can solve the problem by avoiding the silos, explaining how the systems interact etc.

 = Discussion